-Cause Remedy The projection lens is not correctly focused.
-Adjust the focus of the lens using the focus ring.
+Cause Remedy The projection lens is not correctly Adjust the focus of the lens using the focus focused. ring.
 The projector and the screen are not aligned properly.
-Adjust the projection angle and direction as well as the height of the unit if necessary.
-The lens cap is still attached to the lens.
-Remove the lens cap.
+Adjust the projection angle and direction as well as the height of the projector if necessary.
+The lens cover is not open.
+Slide open the lens cover.